Updated October 13, 2020

 - Reaction to medications

-Ensure the horse receives plenty of fluids and call a veterinarian in order to diagnose and administer proper treatment to the horse resident.
+A horse may seem depressed, disinterested in food, colicky, feverish, and/or dehydrated.
+Check stools for signs of blood, mucus, particularly foul smells, or parasites.
+Ensure they receive plenty of fluids and call a veterinarian in order to diagnose and administer proper treatment to the horse resident.
 Learn about dietary management of diarrhea in our nutrition and health resource.
 (Back to the top)

 You may have heard enteroliths, which are also referred to as intestinal stones or calculi.
 They are masses of minerals that usually form around a foreign object (wood, twine, hair, or other objects) in the gut.
 Some horses are lucky enough to pass small enteroliths, but some enteroliths are too large to move through their system.
 Larger enteroliths (bigger than a golf ball) may cause repeated episodes of colic, seriously affecting the health of the resident.
-They may require surgery.
-As far as preventing enteroliths, aside from preventing them from ingesting foreign material by keeping their living space clean, your veterinarian may suggest several changes to their diet, including reducing the mineral content of their diet.
-This can be done by first checking the mineral levels in any commercial food and supplements (and even the mineral level of their water) and making any necessary changes.
+These may require surgery.
+Aside from preventing them from ingesting foreign material by keeping their living space clean, your veterinarian may suggest several changes to their diet, including reducing the mineral content in their diet.
+This can be done by first checking the mineral levels in any commercial food and supplements (and even the mineral level of their water) and making any recommended changes.
 (Back to the top)

 Equine Herpes Virus

-There are five distinct strains of the herpesvirus that can affect equines.
-Equine herpesvirus 1 (EHV-1) and equine herpesvirus 4 (EHV-4) both cause respiratory disease when first contracted.
+There are nine distinct strains of the Equine herpesvirus that affect horses across the globe.
+In the United States, three particular strains are considered the most Equine herpesvirus 1 (EHV-1) and equine herpesvirus 4 (EHV-4) both cause respiratory disease when first contracted.
 Fever, nasal discharge, and coughing are all symptoms of the disease and can be hard to distinguish from Equine Influenza.
 Treatment involves rest and careful observation to prevent secondary infections.
 Contact your veterinarian for a diagnosis and possible treatment options.
 Isolate any sick donkeys or horses.
 (Back to the top)

 Equine Infectious Anemia “Swamp Fever”